Surface Roughness

 Although not all the benefits of new technology like the e-Ion Plasma can be known, several benefits may be anticipated.
 For example, with the e-Ion Plasma, the rapid “deburring” step can be combined with a rapid surface nitriding and bulk sintering step.
 The ions do not require a line-of-sight beam, and the product must not be electrically grounded.
 This sintering type is called 4DSintering®, a Trademark of MHI Inc. Simultaneous ion peening operations can be envisaged.
 Similarly, welding and weld smoothing may be anticipated as simultaneous operations.
 For example, the scale from welding and the chromium-depleted layer underneath the weld roughness must be typically removed for improved stainless steel and sea-side corrosion resistance.
 Mechanical polishing to match the finish on the parent material is often used, but this must be done carefully so that cracks are not introduced, which can lead to stress-corrosion cracking.
 More Online Information.

 Example: Starting from the surface with a Ra = 20-40um, for unsintered powder metallurgy produced alloy part for an alloy that sinters around 1700K, a Ra = 4um surface is easily obtained in minutes to an hour of non-line-of-sight surface e-Ion “deburring” operation.
 Multiple parts can be made simultaneously.
 The production cost saving per part is substantial when comparing 1 hour vs. three days of labor time.
-The savings from lessened environmental degradation is substantial.
+The savings from lessened environmental degradation are substantial.
 The energy savings per year could be thousands of dollars in benefits.
 Please contact MHI for more precise calculations and to work with you to ensure the best amortization cost for your specific location.
 Please Contact Us for more information on the best surface finish for metals, ceramics, glass, oxides, garnets, silicon carbide, and many other materials that require nanoscale or microscale smoothening or manipulation.

 Mesh sizes